 To make the most of your November visit, pack cold-weather gear like a heavy coat, gloves, a hat and scarf, and warm boots and socks.
 You'll also want to bring comfortable walking shoes (ideally waterproof) as most of the city is best explored on foot.
 If rain or snow is in the forecast, pack an umbrella and a windbreaker or heavy jacket.

 November Events in Prague

 November is a busy time in Prague with public holidays and seasonal activities that enliven the city.

-It is the most important of all Czech holidays.
+- Struggle for Freedom and Democracy Day is celebrated annually on November 17.
+It is the most important of all Czech holidays and marks the end of what was then the country of Czechoslovakia after the Cold War.
 Celebrations include a candle-lighting ceremony in Wenceslas Square, where wreaths and flowers are laid at the victory plaque, and a parade.
-It's a good day to visit history museums, such as the City of Prague Museum, and especially the Museum of Communism, which exhibits original films, photographs, artwork, and historic documents that vividly explain this chapter in the Czech Republic's history.
+It's a good day to visit history museums, such as the City of Prague Museum, and notably the Museum of Communism, which exhibits original films, photographs, artwork, and historical documents that vividly explain this chapter in the Czech Republic's history.

-- Many of Prague’s must-see sights, such as Prague Castle and Old Town Square, offer little escape from the cold, making it a necessity to duck into a shop or a cafe for a break.
+- Many of Prague’s must-see sights, such as the medieval Prague Castle and the 13th-century Old Town Square, offer little escape from the cold, making it a necessity to duck into a shop or a café for a break.

 - If the weather is nice during your visit, consider a day trip outside of the city.
 Fall is an excellent time for hiking in the Czech Republic, and a visits to smaller, nearby villages can be especially charming, as many are celebrating harvest festivals, a unique glimpse into life as a local.